Excel VBA to Set Column Width Based on Cell Value (3 Examples)

 3. Set Column Width from InputBox Based on Cell Value in Excel VBA

-In the end, you will learn how to set column width from InputBox based on any cell value by using a small VBA macro in Excel.
+In the end, you will learn how to use an Excel VBA code to set column width from InputBox based on any cell value.
 Here, we want to increase the width of column B.

 Sample Dataset to Set column Width from InputBox in Excel VBA